Intelligence plus character-that is the goal of true education -- Martin Luther King Jr.

 The GLOs is an integral part of the Palisades Elementary School culture as the GLOs do not exist in isolation.
 The six GLOs are:

-MATHEMATICS ORIGO's Stepping Stones Math for grades K-5 is a world class curriculum that covers the Common Core State Standards for math.
+Ready Mathematics for grades K-5 addresses Common Core State Standards and embeds math discourse into its routine for students to collaborate in problem-solving.
 It's an innovative program that fosters student thinking and reasoning skill that assesses deep understanding and skills.

-MATHEMATICS Grade 6 Go Math! is a comprehensive mathematics program designed for the Common Core State Standards in Math.
+Go Math! for grade 6 is a comprehensive mathematics program designed for the Common Core State Standards in Math.
 This program emphasizes the critical areas and depth of understanding through interactive lessons, research-based instructional approaches, best practices from around the world, and differentiated instructional resources to ensure success for all students.

 Most of the science curriculum is guided by the selections in Reading Wonders.
 Teachers use a variety of texts and resources such as Mystery Science and BrainPOP.

-SCIENCE Grade 6 During the fall semester, the focus is on the Challenger Center, and for the remainder of the year, students use a variety of texts and resources to learn different topics.
+In grade 6, the focus is on the Challenger Center is the focus for fall semester and for the remainder of the year, students use a variety of texts and resources to learn different topics.

-SOCIAL STUDIES Kindergarten - Grade 3 The World Around Us (MacMillan/McGraw Hill © 1995) is an activity/text-based program.
+Kindergarten thru grade 3 use The World Around Us (MacMillan/McGraw Hill © 1995), an activity/text-based program.
 It offers solid instruction in history and geography, with strong emphasis on citizenship,thinking skills and economics, a lively connection to the humanities, and an infusion of multicultural perspectives.

-SOCIAL STUDIES Grade 4 The curriculum is focused on Hawaiian Studies present and past via handouts and Hawaiians of Old (© 2002).
+For grade 4, the curriculum focuses on Hawaiian Studies present and past via handouts and Hawaiians of Old (© 2002).

-SOCIAL STUDIES Grades 5 (Houghton Mifflin, © 1994).
-America Will Be presents a chronological and in-depth study of U.S. history from its beginnings through the significant events of the Civil War, with concluding material through the present.
+Grade 5 uses America Will Be (Houghton Mifflin, © 1994).
+The text presents a chronological and in-depth study of U.S. history from its beginnings through the significant events of the Civil War, with concluding material through the present.

-SOCIAL STUDIES Grade 6 A Message of Ancient Days explores the ancient world from the beginnings' of time through early and classical civilizations up to the decline of the Roman Empire.
+Grade 6 uses A Message of Ancient Days which explores the ancient world from the beginnings of time through early and classical civilizations up to the decline of the Roman Empire.
 Students also use National Geographic World History's Great Civilizations.

 Eligible students receive Special Education services in different environments: inclusion, pull out resource

 The English Learner Program helps ensure that students from different language and cultural backgrounds have equal access to all educational opportunities at our school.
-The EL Program's Mission is that students will meet state standards and develop English language proficiency in an environment where a student and his/her family's language and culture are recognized as valuable resources to learning.
+The EL Program's Mission is that students will meet state standards and develop English language proficiency.
+The student and his/her family's language and culture are recognized as valuable resources to learning.

 Tutoring is provided before, during, and after school to students who do not receive services from other programs.
 Teachers work with small groups of students on reading foundation skills.